rikhuijzer/SIRUS.jl/paper/paper.md

 This hyperparameter means that the random forests inside the algorithm are not allowed to have a depth higher than 2.
 In turn, this means that rules contain at most 2 clauses (`if A & B`).
 When the maximum depth is set to 1, then the rules contain at most 1 clause (`if A`).
-Most rule-based models, including SIRUS, are restricted to depth of 1 or 2 [@benard2021interpretable].
+Most rule-based models, including SIRUS, are restricted to depth of 1 or 2 [@beneard2021sirus].

-The fitted model is:
+The fitted model looks as follows (see Section _Code Example_ for the code):

 ```
 StableRules model with 8 rules: